Adrian Corker: Film and television work

 Corker and Conboy started writing film music for director Antonia Bird after she heard their music in 1997 and they wrote the music for a number of films and TV dramas by her including Face, Care and The Hamburg Cell.
 They also wrote the music for director and cinematographer Florian Hoffmeister's Three Degrees Colder, that won the Silver Leopard for best first feature at the Locarno Film Festival.
 A soundtrack was released in 2006 performed by the Nuremberg Symphony Orchestra.

 On starting to work solo from 2010, Corker continued working with Antonia Bird up to her death in 2013.
 In 2011, he also wrote the music for the film Way of the Morris by Tim Plester.
-Between 2013-2014 he wrote the music for The Village starring Maxine Peake and John Simm.
+Between 2013 and 2014 he wrote the music for The Village starring Maxine Peake and John Simm.
 In 2016, he wrote the music to Florian Hoffmeister's The Have-Nots from a novel by Katharina Hacker.

 In 2017, he wrote the music for Waiting for You, directed by Charles Garrad and starring Fanny Ardant and Colin Morgan.
 Towards the end of the same year, he started writing the music for Rowan Joffé's Tin Star.
 The music features musicians including Lucy Railton, Leo Abrahams, Serge Vuille and Sam Amidon (who Corker also worked with on The Village).
 He wrote for both of the next two seasons culminating in Tin Star Liverpool in 2020 on which he also worked with Chris Watson.